- March 2, 2019

 5. Competitive salaries

 In 2017, the average monthly net salary in Reșița was 1,912 Romanian Lei (around 425 Euro, or around $478).
 When compared to average 2017 monthly net salaries in other EU countries, Reșița is very competitive from the point of view of an accessible, skilled labor force.

 The evolution of the average salary in Reșița and other Romanian cities, between 2008 and 2017

 6. Foreign Trade in Reșița

 Reșița has a long industrial tradition.
-As the first steel mill in Romania was set here in 1771, Reșița quickly became one of the most important industrial cities in South-East Europe.
-Over time, Reșița gradually developed as an industrial town, growing its capacity for innovation and its skilled workforce.
+As the first steel mill in Romania was developed here in 1771, Reșița quickly became one of the most important industrial cities in South-East Europe.
+Over time, Reșița has gradually developed as an industrial town, growing its capacity for innovation and its skilled workforce.

 The main economic fields in Reșița by turnover

 Almost 325,000 people reside within 1h driving distance from Reșița’s Valea Țerovei Industrial Area, with many adult-age residents in search for work.
 The peri-urban area of Reșița is well serviced by public transport routes administered by the County Council.
 In addition, morning and evening passenger rail services offer convenient transport for commuters.